-- A. Upon adoption of a motion to establish an advisory committee by a vote of a majority of a quorum of the Board, the chairperson shall appoint members of the committee and may designate appointees to serve as committee chair and vice chair. - B. Committees shall have a minimum of two members. - C. The Board chair shall promptly fill vacancies on committees. - D. Committees shall meet on the call of the committee chairperson.
-Any motion before a committee may be passed by a unanimous vote of the committee. - E. A committee may only act within the scope of the committee charter adopted by the Board. - F. Committees shall report to the full Board on their activities at the next meeting of the full Board.
-This report may be made in open or closed session, depending on the subject matter. - G. Any Board member may attend any committee meeting, although only committee members may be counted for quorum or voting purposes. - H. Unless otherwise provided, the provisions of this policy document pertaining to agendas, notices, closed sessions, public participation, determination of presiding officer, and rules of order shall also apply to committee meetings, with references to the officers being to the respective officers of the committee.
+Upon adoption of a motion to establish a committee by a vote of a majority of a quorum of the Board, the Chairperson shall appoint members of the committee and may designate appointees to serve as Committee Chair, Vice Chair, and Secretary.

+- Committees shall have a minimum of three and a maximum of five members. - The Board Chair shall promptly fill vacancies on committees. - Committees shall meet on the call of the Committee Chairperson or a majority of the committee's members.
+A majority of the committee's members shall constitute a quorum.
+Any motion before a committee may be passed by a majority vote of a quorum of the committee. - A committee may only act within the scope of the committee charter adopted by the Board. - Committees shall report to the full Board on their activities at the next meeting of the full Board.
+This report may be made in open or closed session, depending on the subject matter.
+Minutes of committee meetings shall be taken and distributed to all Board members. - Any Board member may attend any committee meeting, although only committee members may be counted for quorum or voting purposes. - Unless otherwise provided, the provisions of this Policy document pertaining to agendas, notices, closed sessions, public participation, determination of presiding officer, and rules of order shall also apply to committee meetings, with references to the officers being to the respective officers of the committee.